test-bench/website/user-guide/recipes.md

 ## Re-Run Failed Tests

-To have TestBench re-run failed test files, the failed test files firt need to be printed to `stdout`.
+To have TestBench re-run failed test files, the failed test files are first printed to `stdout`.
 The list of failed test files will then be piped into the `bench` command.

 The following script will run the test files contained in `test/automated` and print the names of files that have failed to `stdout`.